 - When viewing a video, the average user retains 95% of the message; this percentage drops to 10% when it comes to text (source: Wirebuzz).

 - Over a billion hours of video are watched on Youtube every day.

 - 78% of online users watch at least one video every week.
 55% watch one every day (source: HubSpot).

 - By 2020, videos will account for more than 80% of total online traffic (source: Cisco).

-A concrete case: Doxee and Poste Italiane
+A personalized B2E strategy: Doxee and Poste Italiane

 Doxee is a company that puts the customer-oriented, interactive approach at the center of its business, where it serves a variety of sectors.